Conditions of Worth Explained

 This process involves creating a safe and supportive environment where clients can explore their authentic selves without fear of judgment or rejection.
 Through a person-centred approach, therapists aim to foster unconditional positive regard, acceptance, and empathy towards their clients, allowing them to develop a more positive self-image.

-If a person is operating from an internal locus of evaluation their shift in perspective can lead to increased self-esteem, confidence, and the ability to make choices that align with their own values and desires and be able to use their organismic valuing process and they trust their own instincts.
+If a person is operating from an internal locus of evaluation their shift in perspective can lead to an increased self-esteem, confidence, and the ability to make choices that align with their own values and desires and be able to use their organismic valuing process and trust their own instincts.

 As therapists guide clients through this process, it is important to create a non-judgmental and empathetic space that encourages self-exploration and growth.